MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Discussion

 \textbf{Temporal, Leading, Suggestive and Reasoning Questions.} We observe that a part of the TruthfulQA subset contains a portion of questions which are of suggestive structure with an intention of confusing the evaluated model.
 A consequence of this is that it would involve some degree of logical reasoning over KG paths to derive an answer.
 Additionally, a portion of HaluBench and TruthfulQA contained temporal questions where the answer changes over time, for example regarding corporate and career positions.
 Furthermore, \textit{HaluBench-Finance} consists of questions that require a model to reason over the supplementary text passage provided by the original dataset, for which we do not derive graph structures.
 Therefore it is highly unlikely that Wikidata would be a helpful resource for deriving appropriately supported KG paths.
-Our evaluation pipeline could benefit from integration of a reasoning methodology similar as per Generate-on-Graph \cite{genOnGraph} or Think-on-Graph \cite{sun2023think}.
+Our evaluation pipeline could benefit from integration of a reasoning methodology similar as per Generate-on-Graph \citep{genOnGraph} or Think-on-Graph \citep{sun2023think}.
 Refer to Appendix \ref{appx:problematic_datapoints} Listings \ref{lst:suggestive_implicit_questions} and \ref{lst:temporal_questions} for explicit examples.

 \textbf{Domains.} Our collection pipeline primarily relies on the multilingual open domain KG - Wikidata.
-For domains such as \textit{HaluBench-Pubmed}, \textit{TruthfulQA-Health} and \textit{HaluBench-Covid}, performance can be improved by utilizing medical domain knowledge graphs, for example PubMed \cite{xu2020building} or PrimeKG \cite{chandak2023building}.
+For domains such as \textit{HaluBench-Pubmed}, \textit{TruthfulQA-Health} and \textit{HaluBench-Covid}, performance can be improved by utilizing medical domain knowledge graphs, for example PubMed \citep{xu2020building} or PrimeKG \citep{chandak2023building}.
 We outline that the modularity of our pipeline allows for easy substitute of the KG endpoint.